 Upon receipt of this information, the destination bank forwards this mobility information to the banks of the relevant issuers.

 As a creditor payment institution, SlimPay has its part to play in banking mobility.
 SlimPay is connected to the SEPAmail Aigue-Marine interbank messaging service which provides access to banking mobility messages from destination banks.
 Thus, SlimPay is able to automatically update customer mandates and issue all the new direct debit requests with the new bank details.

 What are the benefits?

 - Secured future revenue under a subscription

-- Improved customer satisfaction with an interrupted service and clear communication
+- Improved customer satisfaction with an uninterrupted service and clear communication

 For consumers (or debtors):

-- Fewer administrative processes to advise all of its creditors
+- Fewer administrative processes to notify all of its creditors

 - No disruption to service owing to a missing payment